aicwebtech/biblesupersearch_api/readme.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

 This software is licensed for NON-COMMERCIAL use only.

-Commercial use will require a commercial license.
+Any commercial use requires a commercial license.
 Commercial use includes:

 * Putting the SOFTWARE behind a paywall
 * Charging others to access or use the SOFTWARE